Heatwave

 We can all be better prepared to

-respond and recover from a heatwave
+respond and recover from heatwaves

 Check that you have all the necessary equipment